wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 #### Get FTP connection information

 To use FTP to deploy application files to the newly created web app, you need to obtain connection information.
 There are two ways to obtain connection information.
 One way is to visit the web app's **Dashboard** page; the other way is to download the web app's publish profile.
-The publish profile is an XML file that provides information such as FTP host name and logon credentials for your web apps in Azure.
+The publish profile is an XML file that provides information such as FTP host name and logon credentials for your web apps in Azure App Service.
 You can use this username and password to deploy to any web app in all subscriptions associated with the Azure account, not only this one.

-To obtain FTP connection information from the web app's  blade  page  in the [Azure  Classic Management  Portal][]:
+To obtain FTP connection information from the web app's blade in the [Azure  Portal][]  Portal Preview][] :

-
 1. Under **Essentials**, find and copy the **FTP hostname**.
 This is a URI similar to `ftp://waws-prod-bay-NNN.ftp.azurewebsites.chinacloudapi.cn`.

 2. Under **Essentials**, find and copy **FTP/Deployment username**.
 This will have the form *webappname\deployment-username*; for example `WebDemoWebApp\deployer77`.
-
-
-To obtain FTP connection information from the website's **Dashboard** page:

-1. Under **Quick Glance**, find and copy the **FTP host name**.
-This is a URI similar to `ftp://cnws-prod-sha-001.ftp.chinacloudsites.chinacloudapi.cn`.

-2. Under **Quick Glance**, find and copy **Deployment / FTP user**.
-This will have the form *WebsiteName\DeploymentUsername*; for example `WebDemoWebsite\deployer77`.
-

-To obtain FTP connection information from the  website's  publish profile:
+To obtain FTP connection information from the publish profile:

-
 1. In the web app's blade, click **Get publish profile**.
 This will download a .publishsettings file to your local drive.
-
-
-1. In the website's **Dashboard**, under **Quick Glance**, click **Download the publish profile**.
-This will download a .publishsettings file to your local drive.
-

 2. Open the .publishsettings file in an XML editor or text editor and find the `<publishProfile>` element containing `publishMethod="FTP"`.
 It should look like the following: